Create pull requests in Bitbucket from Gearset's UI

 Keep your deployments flowing

-If you’ve set up a Bitbucket connection on the Manage source control and Jira page, you can now create pull requests from within Gearset.
+Once you’ve set up a Bitbucket connection on the Manage source control and Jira page in Gearset, you can create pull requests from within Gearset.
 After each successful deployment to a feature branch of your Bitbucket repository, there’s now a link to open a PR.
 This saves you the hassle of switching out to Bitbucket every time you run a deployment.
 Perhaps even more usefully, people on your team without Bitbucket experience can now fire off PRs as well, with a single click in Gearset’s UI.

 How to create a PR in Bitbucket